HONOREES

 When Karen decided to delve deeper into Judaism and Jewish texts, she enrolled at the Jewish Theological Seminary, where she received a Master’s Degree in Jewish Studies.
 She has since served on one of the Jewish Theological Seminary of America’s advisory boards.

 Jewish education and the Ramah Berkshires camp experience have had a profound impact on Jonathan and Karen’s children and grandchildren.
 The Kaplans recognize that excellent Conservative Jewish schools and camps require dedicated Jewish professionals to run, staff and innovate them.
-To that end, and to help ensure the future of these important institutions, they support rabbinical students at JTS who wish to pursue a career in Jewish education or camping.
+To that end, and to ensure the future of these important institutions, they support rabbinical students at JTS who wish to pursue a career in Jewish education or camping.

 AMY WINIKER FORREST